ethanwhite/nescent-sabbatical-proposal/proposal.md

 cleans it, processes it into proper structure, and stores it in a variety of common formats for easy analysis.
-While this package has proved useful to us and a growing number of other researchers, it is limited by its lack of evolutionary data, and support for automatically integrating evolutionary and ecological datasets.
+While this package has proved useful to us and a growing number of other researchers, it is limited both by its lack of evolutionary data, and its lack of ability to automatically integrate evolutionary and ecological datasets.

 With the leadership of NESCent over the past decade, evolutionary synthesis has now come to the forefront of synthetic research in biology.